Quentin-Prvt/Quality-Project/README.md

 The project includes the following 10 test scenarios for Amazon:

-Search Functionality: Tests the search function to ensure that searching for a product by keyword or category returns relevant results.
-It verifies that:
+Search Functionality: Confirm that the search's function works
-	•	Keyword search displays products matching the entered term.
+- Keyword search displays products matching the entered term.
-	•	Category search navigates through categories and shows products under the selected category.
+- Category search navigates through categories and shows products under the selected category.

 Product Page Details: Confirms that product details are displayed accurately on the product page, including:
-	•	Title: Ensures the product title is displayed and not empty.
+- Title: Ensures the product title is displayed and not empty.
-	•	Price: Checks that the product price is visible and correctly formatted.
+- Price: Checks that the product price is visible and correctly formatted.
-	•	Description: Verifies that the product description is shown and contains relevant information.
+- Description: Verifies that the product description is shown and contains relevant information.
-	•	Review Count: Confirms that the review count is displayed and is a valid number (zero or more).
+- Review Count: Confirms that the review count is displayed and is a valid number (zero or more).

-Add to Cart: Tests adding a product to the cart, verifying that:
+Cart Manipulation: Confirm that cart's function works.
-	•	The item appears in the cart with the correct quantity and details after adding.
+- Add to Cart: The item appears in the cart with the correct quantity and details after adding.
-	•	Cart updates reflect the addition accurately.
-Remove from Cart: Verifies that removing a product from the cart updates the cart contents as expected by:
-	•	Adding a product to the cart first, then removing it.
-	•	Confirming the item is no longer in the cart after removal.
+- Remove from Cart: The item is no longer in the cart after removal.
-Modify Quantity in Cart: Tests changing the quantity of a product in the cart by:
+- Modify Quantity in Cart: The item quantity change in the cart after modifying
-	•	Adding an item to the cart, updating the quantity, and ensuring the quantity change is reflected correctly.

 Login Functionality (future implementation): Tests the login process with valid and invalid credentials to confirm access is handled appropriately, showing error messages for invalid credentials.